steiner26/voltorbflip/README.md

 unsure how it runs in other browsers.
 If you experience problems running this please leave a report in the issues tab.
 I am by no means an expert web developer and am absolutely open to any feedback about my creation.
 Have fun and enjoy!

+# Voltorbflip with capacitor to run on android